-The family, whose name is written in German and Italian "Curta" (pronounced "kurta") and in Savoyard Patois "Curtaz" (pronounced "kyrta", the "z" is not spoken and shows the emphasis on the second to last syllable) , is located in Valais and Vaud (Pays de Vaud) on Lake Geneva and since 1445 also in Gressoney, a Walser town on Monte Rosa.
-First there is the notary Johann Jacob Curtaz (1436-1510), who lived in Orsio, a hamlet in the "upper part", which today forms the independent municipality of Gressoney-La-Trinité (Trinity).
-The family's origins are said to go back via the Curta(z) / Curti at Aigle and Yvorne (Vaud) and in lower and central Valais to the Curti, a family of notaries, based in the 12th century in the Lombard city of Gravedona on Lake Como.
+The family, whose name is written in German and Italian "Curta" (pronounced "kuʁta") and Savoyard patois "Curtaz" (pronounced "kyʁta", the "z" is not spoken and shows the emphasis on the second to last syllable) , is located in the Valais and Vaud (Pays de Vaud) above Lake Geneva and since 1445 also in Gressoney (in Walserditsch: Greschonei), a Walser village on the south side of Monte Rosa.
+First there is the notary Johann Jacob Curtaz (1436-1510), who lived in Orsio, a hamlet in the "Oberteil", in the now independent municipality of Gressoney-La-Trinité.

-The oldest son of Johann Joseph Curtaz from Oberweier, Johann Valentin (1780-1840), was also traditionally sent into the formation as a merchant.
-Close ties existed to the merchant Johann Franz Valentin Curta (1748-1805) from z'Moalersch in Chemonal (Gressoney), who probably knew Johann Joseph Curtaz through his formation in Switzerland, then settled in Hüfingen on the eastern edge of the southern Black Forest in 1788 and opened an trading post.
-He was probably not only the namesake, but as the closest relative in the German lands probably also the godfather of Johann Valentin and after his father's early death in 1796 also the guardian of the then 16 year old.
-Because under his presence as a best man, Johann Valentin married in 1803 not far from Oberweier in Kappel am Rhein, and settled there as a merchant and was later a master tailor.
-The spelling of the name of the family changed in Kappel in contrast to the Oberweirer relatives over Curta and Kurta to Korta.
+The oldest son of Johann Joseph Curtaz from Oberweier, Johann Valentin (1780-1840), was also traditionally sent into business administration.
+There were close ties to the merchant Johann Franz Valentin Curta (1748-1805) from z'Moalersch in Chemonal (Gressoney), who probably knew Johann Joseph Curtaz through his training in Switzerland and southern Baden, and then settled in Hüfingen on the eastern edge of the southern Black Forest in 1788 and opened an office.
+He was probably not only the namesake, but as the closest relative in the German lands probably also the godfather of Johann Valentin and after his father's early death in 1796 also the guardian of the then 16-year-old.
+Because under his presence as a best man, Johann Valentin married in 1803 not far from Oberweier in Kappel on the Rhine, and settled there as a merchant and later a master tailor.
+The spelling of the name of the family changed in Kappel in contrast to the Oberweirer relatives via Curta and Kurta to Korta.
 Today, eight families from this branch still live in and around Kappel, as well as three more in Speyer and near Karlsruhe.
 Some are today even in the USA.

 Curta Curtaz Korta - Tobias F. Korta